yuchenz03/GuidingWater/README.md

 The aliens and water moledules are randomly generated, and the aliens also have random movement.

-It's up to the player to create ensure that our planet survives!
+It's up to you to ensure that our planet survives!